WeiqunPengLab/IRTools/README.md

 ## Tutorial

 The following tutorial will demonstrate how to use IRTools.
-We will be working with mm9 activated/resting B cell data.
+We will be working with mm9 data.
 Due to constraints with file sizes, we do not provide the data for users to run the following commands on their own.

 ### Create an annotation file